Thomas Jefferson: Religion

-Christianity

 Baptized in his youth, Jefferson became a governing member of his local Episcopal Church in Charlottesville, which he later attended with his daughters.
 Jefferson, however, spurned Biblical views of Christianity.
-Influenced by Deist authors during his college years, Jefferson abandoned orthodox Christianity after his review of New Testament teachings.
+Influenced by Deist authors during his college years, Jefferson abandoned mainstream Christianity after his review of New Testament teachings.
 Jefferson has sometimes been portrayed as a follower of the liberal religious strand of Deism that values reason over revelation.
 Nonetheless, in 1803, Jefferson asserted, "I am Christian, in the only sense in which [Jesus] wished any one to be".

-Jefferson later defined being a Christian as one who followed the simple teachings of Jesus.
-Influenced by Joseph Priestley, Jefferson selected New Testament passages of Jesus' teachings into a private work he called The Life and Morals of Jesus of Nazareth, known today as the Jefferson Bible, which was never published during his lifetime.
+Later, influenced by prominent Unitarian theologist, Joseph Priestley, Jefferson selected New Testament passages of Jesus' teachings into a private work he called The Life and Morals of Jesus of Nazareth, known today as the Jefferson Bible, which was never published during his lifetime.
 Jefferson believed that Jesus' message had been obscured and corrupted by Paul the Apostle, the Gospel writers and Protestant reformers.
 Peterson states that Jefferson was a theist "whose God was the Creator of the universe ... all the evidences of nature testified to His perfection; and man could rely on the harmony and beneficence of His work".
 In a letter to John Adams, Jefferson wrote that what he believed was genuinely Christ's, found in the Gospels, was "as easily distinguishable as diamonds in a dunghill".
-By omitting miracles and the resurrection, Jefferson made the figure of Jesus more compatible with a worldview based on reason.
+By omitting miracles and the resurrection, Jefferson made the figure of Jesus more compatible with a worldview based on reason, and defined being a Christian as one who followed the simple teachings of Jesus.